codess-aus/coding-and-cupcakes/docs/index.md

 # 🍰 Coding & Cupcakes

-Welcome to your sweet journey into AI-assisted coding!
+Welcome to your sweet journey into AI-assisted coding with Michelle Sandford from Microsoft in collaboration with She Codes Australia!

 This workshop is all about using GitHub Copilot as your **coach**, **teacher**, and **pair programmer**—not your replacement.

 Let’s bake some code together! 🧁